the author of

 and then make an emotional investment in that overlay, taking it to be "real" in and of itself.

-People DO write me and email me about Enlightenment, AWAKENING 101, and any results thereof that are not all critical as found in the Critical Concerns and Another View links above.
-Actually, some are quite positive.
-To read a couple of the latest click HERE.
-In either case, the following is from Hui-k'o, the Second Patriarch of Zen, and of which the gist of I am in agreement with:
+People DO write me and email me about Enlightenment, AWAKENING 101, and any results thereof on occasion and if not referred to the Critical Concerns links above they are placed in the Getting Emails page for everyone to see, and/or responded to individually.
+To read a couple of the latest in the Getting Emails page click HERE.
+In any case, the following is from Hui-k'o, the Second Patriarch of Zen, and of which the gist of I am in agreement with:

 Hui-k'o, the Second Patriarch of Zen passed on the bowl and robe to his successor, the Third Patriarch, Seng-ts'an, signifying the Transmission of the Dharma.
 Hui-k'o, who had received the seal of approval from Bodhidharma himself, then went everywhere drinking and carousing around like a wildman and partaking in the offerings of the brothel districts.
 When people asked how he could do such a thing, being a Patriarch of the Zen school and all, he would respond with: "What business is it of yours?"